thegooddocsproject/website-hugo/content/en/docs/glossaries/roadmap.md

 +   Within this website, we describe the business, architecture, collaboration and technical challenges that require addressing.
 +   We have broken problems into modular components, engaged with domain experts to focus on their area, and coordinated contributions into a holistic solution.

-### Phase 2 Establish a defacto glossary standard
+### Phase 2 Establish a de facto glossary standard

 **Challenge**
-Defining a glossary format is illusively difficult.
+Defining a glossary format is elusively difficult.

 +   It needs to be simple and easily understood by the masses for common use cases.
 +   It needs to expand to support edge use cases, including referencing source terms.